Lifeguarding Course Info

 - Attend all in-person training dates and times

-- Pass Red Cross Lifeguard written test
+- Pass Red Cross Lifeguard written test and physical skills test

 - $160.00 - payable to "SDSF"